JetBrains Rider 2024.1 Help

 However, there are two cases when a file can be compiled with different framework versions:

 In both cases, the framework version of the current context appears in the editor breadcrumbs, and you can click it to switch the context to another version.
-In case of the multiple frameworks in the project, the context will be switched for the whole project; otherwise, only the file context will be changed.
+In the case of multiple frameworks in the project, the context will be switched for the whole project; otherwise, only the file context will be changed.

 JetBrains Rider: Switching .NET Framework context from the editor